wavefrontHQ/docs/pages/doc/tracing_best_practices.md

 {% include note.html content="Log in to your service instance to configure the integration to automate the setup.
 The steps in this doc set only give an overview. " %}

-The integration instantiates and configures an internal Operations for Applications sender for you.
+The integration instantiates and configures an internal Wavefront sender for you.

 ## Application Inventory Best Practices